AshV/AshV.github.IO/Execute-fetchXml-WebAPI-Dynamics-365-Using-JavaScript-Example/ReadMe.md

 ![Test-Window](assets/Test-Window.png)

-Press F12 to open console, click on buttons & verify the retrieved data in console or alert.
+Press F12 to open console, click on buttons to verify the retrieved data in console & alert.

 ![Testing](assets/Testing.png)